akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 If using SSL then `tcp-tls` needs to be enabled and setup.
 See @ref[Artery docs for SSL](../remoting-artery.md#configuring-ssl-tls-for-akka-remoting) for how to do this.

+The following events that are published to the `eventStream` have changed:

+* classic `akka.remote.QuarantinedEvent` is `akka.remote.artery.QuarantinedEvent` in Artery
+* classic `akka.remote.GracefulShutdownQuarantinedEvent` is `akka.remote.artery.GracefulShutdownQuarantinedEvent` in Artery
+* classic `akka.remote.ThisActorSystemQuarantinedEvent` is `akka.remote.artery.ThisActorSystemQuarantinedEvent` in Artery

 #### Migration from 2.5.x Artery to 2.6.x Artery